jonesp1/SimpleDevGuide-All-in-One-Software-Notes/Databases/SQL.md

 Explore practical examples of SQL queries and database management:

-- [Employee Database](../Examples/SQLExample.md): Demonstrates the creation of an Employee Database with SQL queries for table creation, data insertion, updates, and more.
+- [SQL example](../Examples/DatabaseExamples/SQLExample.md): Demonstrates the creation of an Employee Database with SQL queries for table creation, data insertion, updates, and more.